 The Physical Therapist Assistant Technology major includes the following optional concentration:

-- The ATC+PTA Athletic Trainers Transition concentration is for board-certified athletic trainers and may be completed, at minimum, in 15 months.
+- The PTA Program for the NATA-BOC Certified Athletic Trainer concentration is for board-certified athletic trainers and may be completed, at minimum, in 15 months.
 The concentration adds the skills and knowledge of a physical therapist assistant to the certified athletic trainers knowledge and skill competency.
 The concentration is offered primarily online and requires six three-day in person on the Ashtabula Campus to conduct laboratory assignments.
 In addition, students must complete a minimum 640 hours of clinical education, which, typically, can be arranged anywhere in the country.

 - Foreign Credentialing Commission on Physical Therapy (FCCPT) competency requirements courses